patrickfrank1/trading-sp500/README.md

 ## Run via docker

-You can run a small webserver via docker which will provide you with daily calculates kelly fractions.
+You can run a small webserver via docker which will provide you with daily calculated kelly fractions.

 Build the docker image with: